tillias/microservice-catalog/README.md

 # microcatalog

+Microservice catalog helps you or your organization to centrally store information about your microservices and share information about developers and a modern, live way.
+See https://tillias.wordpress.com/2020/10/02/microservice-catalog/ for details

+## Development

 This application was generated using JHipster 6.10.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.10.3](https://www.jhipster.tech/documentation-archive/v6.10.3).

-## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: